Bull Run Run 50 Mile

 - Bridges: Be very careful on the bridges!
 The good news is that there are several bridges on the course that will help keep your feet dry.
 They are often, however, slippery and unstable.
 Be careful on the bridges.

 - Under the Road at the Marina- Watch Your Head!
 Again this year, you will not have to brave the only real road crossing on the course.
 Unless the water is very high, you will go under the bridge just after (outbound) and before (inbound) the Marina aid station.
-This worked very well in the last four years.
+This worked very well in the last seven years.
 The route under the bridge is rocky.
 Go slow and look for places to put your feet.
 It's a short distance.
 Be careful!
 Tall people, don't hit your head on the bridge!
 (See photo.)

 - Rocks: There are not as many rocks as on some courses (e.g. Massanutten), but the rocks that are there can be difficult.
 While you are at it, be careful of the mud.